subhash011/compilers-sem6/INSTRUCTIONS.md

 ## Week 4 - Parser for tiger language.

 - All the source files are under the tiger/ directory
+- If you face any errors, please make sure the user owns the directory and the tig_test.sh has executable permissions (although the Makefile takes care of this, there might be errors if the project is not in a user owned location.)

 `
 Useful Make options